shutenkovika/blog/content/en/authors/admin/_index.md

   url: https://eng.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: Victoria Michailovna Schutenko is a 3-year student from RUDN university.
+bio: Victoria Schutenko is a Master’s student of RUDN university.
 Junior.
 Majoring in Fundamental Informatics and computer sсience.

 # Interests to show in About widget
 interests: